 Below, we’ll start with Washington and take you south from the evergreen forests of the pacific northwest to the arid deserts of California’s interior.
 It’s going to be a heck of a ride — are you ready?

-Places to Visit on the West Coast
+Places to Visit on a West Coast Road Trip

 Though this list is by no means comprehensive, here are some places along the western U.S. coast that will prove to you that the Pacific is home to a powerful kind of magic.